Answers to Frequently Asked Questions by the Law Offices of John A. Sterbick

-If you are in a Chapter 13 case and you intend to surrender the home back to the bank, as in Chapter 7 cases, there will be a temporary pause on the foreclosure process for the same two to six months.
+If you are in a Chapter 13 case and intend to surrender the home back to the bank, as in Chapter 7 cases, there will be a temporary pause on the foreclosure process for the same two to six months.

-If you are in a Chapter 13 case and you intend to save your home through the Chapter 13 plan, even though you are delinquent on payments on your mortgage(s), the Chapter 13 filing will in fact stop the foreclosure.
+If you are in a Chapter 13 case and you intend to save your home through the Chapter 13 plan, even though you are delinquent on payments on your mortgage(s), the Chapter 13 filing will stop the foreclosure.

 As long as you make the required payments into your Chapter 13 plan, payable to the Chapter 13 Trustee, your home is likely to be safe from foreclosure.
 However, there are some rare exceptions.
-Our firm is very qualified to help you understand your individual case.
+Our firm is very qualified to help you understand your case.